Feds under pressure to publicly track nursing home outbreaks - KVIA

 Such an action by the agencies that oversee the nation’s 15,000 nursing homes is seen as long overdue, coming more than a month after a nursing home in Washington state became the first COVID-19 hot spot in the U.S. with an outbreak that ultimately killed 43 people and a near-daily drumbeat of new cases that in some cases has forced entire homes to be evacuated.

-Because the federal government has not been releasing a count of its own, The Associated Press has been keeping its own running tally based on media reports and state health departments.
-The AP’s latest count of at least 4,412 deaths is up from about 450 just two weeks ago.
+Because the federal government has not been releasing a count, The Associated Press has been keeping its own running tally based on media reports and state health departments.
+The AP’s latest count of at least 4,485 deaths is up from about 450 just two weeks ago.

+“We recognize there should be more reporting,” said Seema Verma, head of the Centers for Medicare & Medicaid Services, during a call with reporters on Wednesday.

+Verma said her agency is working with the Centers for Disease and Control and Prevention to increase reporting on outbreaks.
+But she did not provide details on how that would work or what information would be made public, other than to say her agency was considering requiring homes to disclose information to residents and their family members.

 New York Health Commissioner Howard Zucker said this week that even releasing total numbers by nursing homes could violate the privacy of individuals, which is protected under federal health privacy law.
 “The issue is here as I’ve mentioned previously, this is their home.
 The nursing homes are their home,” he said.